-I (Terrie) had a great time partnering this past summer with Jubilee Biodynamic Farm outside of Carnation in the Snoqualmie Valley.
-The Farm’s new “prep kitchen” provided wonderful opportunities to work alongside CSA members teaching each other the methods and practices for cooking out of a seasonal box of veggies.
+I (Terrie) am looking forward to what our second summer holds with Jubilee Farm outside of Carnation in the Snoqualmie Valley.
+The Farm’s new “prep kitchen” provides wonderful opportunities to work alongside CSA members teaching each other the methods and practices for cooking out of a seasonal box of veggies.
 Our hope is to move people more towards METHODS of cooking and allow a freedom to blossom from the oft restrictive and prescriptive cooking by recipe.
-It takes a while but a lot of folks made big strides in that direction and a lot more learned to be comfortable cooking with food right out of the ground.
+It takes a while but a lot of folks made big strides in that direction last summer and a lot more learned to be comfortable cooking with food right out of the ground.
 There was great camaraderie; the kind of thing that happens around good food when the entire YOU finds nourishment.
-The spring session is in progress and the summer session is fast approaching Come and join us.
+The new summer session is in progress.
+Come and join us.

 Summer In A Jar teaches safe food preservation methods: canning, drying, freezing, quick pickling and fermentation.
 Additionally, we offer an invitation to remember, or taste for the first time, honest, fresh, flavorful food in season.
 We teach how to put up the current seasonal crop so it’s available the next winter and how to weave the bounty of your pantry into workable daily menus.
 There’s a rhythm to it that looks different in every home but the invisible thread that holds it all together is an affirmation to choose healthy, real food, sustainably grown to nourish our families.
 We don’t get there all at once, but one step at a time.
 We’ve adopted the word below to emphasize our desire to walk graciously and incrementally toward deeper, richer, healthier living.